Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

 8. Various ML Modelling and preprocessing techniques.
 9. streamlit cloud for deployment
 ## Future improvement
-improve the UI for APP and cover more edge cases and error handling. improved hyper parameter optimization using gridsearchcv Stacking and Ensembling.
+<br>improve the UI for APP and cover more edge cases and error handling.
+<br>improved hyper parameter optimization using gridsearchcv
+<br>Stacking and Ensembling.